oVirt/ovirt-site/source/feature/instance-types.html.md

 We should support leaving the logical network empty, since this may be overridden by the user when the virtual machine is deployed.
  Virtual disks should not be included in the instance configuration.
  A user should be able to create an instance type using a dialog similar to the *new server/desktop* dialog.
 Here a user should be able to define their instance configuration.
- A new set of permissions should be created giving permission to create, delete and use instance types.
+ A new set of permissions should be created:
+\* Create Instance

+*   Instance Owner -
+*   Can delegate Instance owner or VMuser permission
+    -   Can Add/Remove disks
+    -   Can Add/Remove NICS
+    -   Edit instance (VM) for a limited set of parameters (outlined below in new VM flow)

 **Predefined Instance Types**
 A set of predefined instance types should be created.
 For consistency we should use the default OpenStack sizes.
+A user should be allowed to edit but not delete predefined instance types **Question: Do we allow Instance Types (and templates) to be disabled?**

 | Name      | Memory | vCPUs |
 |-----------|--------|-------|